yugen-au/shiftn-api/README.md

-# ShiftN Perspective Correction Microservice (Wine/Linux)
+# ShiftN Perspective Correction API

-A REST API microservice that wraps the ShiftN perspective correction tool in a Linux Docker container using Wine for cross-platform compatibility.
+A REST API that wraps the ShiftN perspective correction tool in a Linux Docker container using Wine for cross-platform compatibility.

 ## Overview